 While an undefeated season is highly unlikely, there’s no reason to believe Illinois couldn’t finish the season on December 5th with two losses, enough for a possible share of the Big Ten title and a BCS berth.

 All in all, the football critics need to take a step back and look at Illinois when thinking of the cream of the crop in the Big Ten.
 Ignore last year’s 5-7 record – this is a team that won nine games and played in the Rose Bowl in 2007.
 Illinois is loaded with talent, specifically on offense.
-The Illini are going to cause headaches for Big Ten teams that are not comfortable w/ a run and gun style of play.
+The Illini will cause headaches for Big Ten teams that are not comfortable w/ a run and gun style of play.

 If a team is going to beat them, it will first have to attack the two-headed monster in Juice Williams, then follow up by trying to put an air assault on a defensive unit that lacks experience, but doesn’t lack in talent.
 The key to this team’s success is going to lie in the hands of Juice, who is just 2,300+ passing yards from eclipsing Jack Trudeau’s record at Illinois.